Thirteen spaces with a feminist approach in the Ibero-American music industry

-It is a market for music; a space for the generation of businesses around Ibero-American sounds.
-EVA Music Market is the first virtual meeting of artistic bonding born from the digital.
-It arises from an alliance of music agents from Chile, Mexico and Colombia and seeks to be a meeting point for musicians, managers, producers, labels, agencies, festivals and other leading and supporting actors of Ibero-American independent music management with an inclusive approach. : all the musical shows will be in charge of soloists and bands led by women.
+It is a market for music; a space for generating business around Ibero-American sonorities.
+EVA Music Market It is the first virtual meeting of artistic link born from the digital.
+It arises from an alliance of music agents from Chile, Mexico and Colombia and seeks to be a meeting point for musicians, managers, producers, labels, agencies, festivals and other leading and supporting actors of independent Ibero-American music management with an inclusive approach. : all the musical shows will be in charge of soloists and bands led by women.

-Platform + festival + Latin American feminist community that promotes the empowerment of women in music and creative industries.
-It seeks to generate a space for positive feedback and discussion, where it is possible to break with the patriarchal and binary story that also rules in the context of music and to generate an instance to build a story of its own from another perspective.
-Its objective is to place women as protagonists of the story, the stage and the festival's poster, as well as to make visible and learn more about women who are references and examples in this field.
+Platform + festival + Latin American feminist community that promotes the empowerment of women in the music and creative industries.
+It seeks to create a space feedback and positive discussion, where you can break with the patriarchal and binary story that also rules in the context of music and generate an instance to build your own story from another perspective.
+Its objective is to place women as protagonists of the story, the stage and the poster of the festival, as well as to make visible and learn more about women who are referents and examples in this field.

-In less than four years they have held festivals in cities such as Santiago de Chile, Valparaíso, Mexico City, Lima, among others; panels in Buenos Aires, Las Vegas, Los Angeles, Valdivia and more.
-They published the first research on female participation in music festivals in Latin America, creating content and networks for collaboration, communication and dissemination of women ... and making a lot of noise!
+In less than four years have made festivals in cities such as Santiago de Chile, Valparaíso, Mexico City, Lima, among others; panels in Buenos Aires, Las Vegas, Los Angeles, Valdivia and more.
+They published the first research on female participation in music festivals in Latin America, creating content and networks for collaboration, communication and dissemination of women... and making a lot of noise!